nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanofibrous:** Pertaining to or characteristic of nanofibers, like those produced by electrospinning.

-### Expanded Definition and Usage\nElectrospun fibers are critical in advancing technologies that require materials with high functionality at reduced material usage.
+### Expanded Definition and Usage:
+Electrospun fibers are critical in advancing technologies that require materials with high functionality at reduced material usage.
 In biomedical applications, their nanoscale and porous structure mimic the extracellular matrix, providing an ideal environment for cell attachment and growth.
 In filtration, the high surface area and fine diameter of these fibers enhance the material's ability to trap particulates without significantly increasing airflow resistance.
 Additionally, their versatility in chemical properties allows for the incorporation of various bioactive compounds for controlled drug delivery or antibacterial properties in medical textiles.

 These attributes make electrospun fibers invaluable in industries such as healthcare, environmental protection, and advanced textiles, where they contribute to developing more efficient, effective, and responsive materials.
 The ongoing research in enhancing the properties and functionality of these fibers continues to expand their potential applications, driving innovation across multiple fields.